-Principal 'isk Strategic objective Description (What is the risk?)
+Principal risk Strategic objective Description (What is the risk?)
 Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Tren conomic ind political onditions The risks associated with operating in volatile and challenging macroeconomic and geopolitical conditions Low economic growth or recession High currency and commodity price volatility High inflation Political instability/ conflict Civil unrest Financial impact from reduced demand from consumers and an increasing cost base Disruption to supply chains from sanctions or impact on shipping/trade routes Hedging Policy Keeping a strong level of liquidity and backup credit lines at all times for working capital purposes as well as unexpected changes in cash flow Supply risk and contingency process Risk sensing technology Cross Enterprise Procurement Group (CEPG) to leverage global collaboration C larket The risks to maintaining the relationships with our customers and consumers to meet their changing demands, needs and expectations New distribution channels and platforms Changing customer and consumer habits Changes in the competitive landscape Legislative and regulatory changes from consumersDecreasing margins and market share Shopper insights Pack and product innovation International marketing service agreement guidelines Affordability plan Business development plans aligned with our customers Key account development and category planning New route to market opportunities, for example eB2B and platforms/direct to consumer e expectations • Brand and reputation damage
+Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Trend Economic and political conditions The risks associated with operating in volatile and challenging macroeconomic and geopolitical conditions Low economic growth or recession High currency and commodity price volatility High inflation Political instability/conflict Civil unrest Financial impact from reduced demand from consumers and an increasing cost base Disruption to supply chains from sanctions or impact on shipping/trade routes Hedging Policy Keeping a strong level of liquidity and backup credit lines at all times for working capital purposes as well as unexpected changes in cash flow Supply risk and contingency process Risk sensing technology Cross Enterprise Procurement Group (CEPG) to leverage global collaboration Market The risks to maintaining the relationships with our customers and consumers to meet their changing demands, needs and expectations New distribution channels and platforms Changing customer and consumer habits Changes in the competitive landscape Legislative and regulatory changes Financial impact from reduced demand from consumers Decreasing margins and market share Inability to meet strategic objectives Brand and reputation damage Shopper insights Pack and product innovation International marketing service agreement guidelines Affordability plan Business development plans aligned with our customers Key account development and category planning New route to market opportunities, for example eB2B and platforms/direct to consumer